 4 p.m. - At 4 p.m., the skills competition trail will end, and patrols will return to their campsite to prepare for the cooking contest which will start at 5 p.m.
+The cooking contest will be scored differently from years past so please read the rules later in this guide.
 The intent of the cooking competition is that the Patrol will submit a serving of their dinner and not to prepare something separate just for the competition.
-Please bring your cooking contest submission to the HEC Center by 7 p.m.
-No submissions will be accepted after 7 p.m.
+Please bring your cooking contest submission to the HEC Center by 6 p.m.
+No submissions will be accepted after 6 p.m.
 All Scouts not involved in dinner preparation may start taking down nonessential parts of the camp site, such as the gateway.